Sir Michael Latham; A huge loss for the industry

 "Partnering includes the concepts of teamwork between supplier and client, and of total continuous improvement.
 It requires openness between the parties, ready acceptance of new ideas, trust and perceived mutual benefit….
 We are confident that partnering can bring significant benefits by improving quality and timeliness of completion whilst reducing costs." – Constructing the Team, 1994

-At Scape Group, this view underpins everything we do.
+At SCAPE, this view underpins everything we do.

 Across every part of our business we have developed a culture of positive collaboration and partnership, delivering the highest quality and most cost-effective outcomes for our public sector clients.